 To browse all LAO publications, visit our Publications page.

-May 18, 2021 - This handout analyzes the overall architecture of the Governor's May Revision plan for school funding, including major spending proposals and underlying estimates of the Proposition 98 minimum guarantee.
+May 18, 2022 - This handout analyzes the overall structure of the Governor's May Revision plan for school funding, including an assessment of the major augmentations and the underlying estimates of the Proposition 98 minimum guarantee.

 May 18, 2022 - Senate Budget and Fiscal Review Subcommittee No. 1 on Education

 May 17, 2022 - Presented to: Assembly Budget Subcommittee No. 2 on Education Finance

 May 16, 2022 - On May 13, 2022, Governor Newsom presented a revised state budget proposal to the Legislature.
 (This annual proposed revised budget is called the “May Revision.”)
 In this brief, we provide a summary of the Governor's revised budget, focusing on the overall condition and structure of the state General Fund—the budget's main operating account.
 In the coming days, we will analyze the plan in more detail and provide additional comments in hearing testimony and online.
 The information presented in this brief is based on our best understanding of the administration's proposals as of 11:00 AM, May 14, 2022.
 In many areas of the budget, this understanding will continue to evolve as we receive more information.
 We only plan to update this brief for very significant changes (that is, those greater than $500 million).

 Update (5/20/22): Updated to reflect information about state appropriations limit (SAL) excluded spending and other budget proposals.